makeplans/changelog/readme.md

 # MakePlans Changelog

+2020-02-26

+* Custom data for all objects (booking, resource, service, category) is now shown on the info page for each object.

+2020-02-17

+* Fix validation bug where validation when a new customer was stored with local phone number and an existing customer had same phone number but already stored in full e.164 format.
+This caused errors such as 'invalid customer' when saving a new booking.

+2020-02-15

+* Autocomplete hints for passwords in forms.

+2020-02-10

+* Liquid output of event title now gives full title including service title.
+Title for the individual event is available using 'event.event_title'.
+* Fix bug that did not convert date of birth to local date format when merging two customers.
+* Cancelling booking at the payment step did previously not delete the booking but left it at a incomplete state (awaiting_payment) for it to be expired at a later time.
+This is now fixed and the booking is deleted immediately.

+2020-02-07

+* Total purchase price is shown when buying SMS in bulk.

+2020-02-05

+* Disable browser autocomplete for unique fields such as phone number and email.
+* Fix double form submit bug when creating new customer via new booking page.

+2020-02-03

+* Fix availability bug when opening hours spanned over multiple days

+2020-01-28

+* Showing booking count in admin notification email.

+2020-01-22

+* Added booking count to custom form.

 2019-12-11

 * Added functionality for cancelling bookings for customer on booking site.
 Cancellation period rules can be set on the booking site settings.